inoxlang/inox/README.md

 ### Injection Prevention

-In Inox interpolations are always restricted in order to prevent injections.
+In Inox interpolations are always restricted in order to prevent **injections**.
 When you dynamically create URLs the interpolations are restricted based on where the interpolation is located (path, query).

 <img src="./docs/img/url-injection.png"></img>